Who is Thomas Kingston? Husband of Lady Gabriella Windsor found dead aged 45

 He attended her wedding to James Matthews in May 2017, accompanied by Lady Gabriella, known as Ella.

+The King, who is a second cousin of Lady Gabriella, sent his “most heartfelt thoughts and prayers” to her family after news broke of the sudden death.

-Lady Gabriella and Mr Kingston had been dating for a number of years when he proposed while they were on the island of Sark in August 2018.
+Lady Gabriella, who is a second cousin of King Charles as they are both great-grandchildren of George V, had been dating Mr Kingston for a number of years when he proposed while they were on the island of Sark in August 2018.

 The pair were married in May 2019 in a noon ceremony at St George’s Chapel at Windsor Castle.